opus-research/sentiment-dataset/README.md

 ## Abstract

-{ADD}
+We introduce PRemo, a dataset of approximately 1.8 K pull‑request messages from 36 open‑source projects, each annotated for discrete emotions, intensity levels and evaluator confidence via a two‑pass labelling process with and without context.
+Software engineers and neuroscientists conducted triple validation to ensure annotation reliability, and we report inter‑rater agreement metrics to demonstrate consistency.
+PRemo is publicly released to support fine‑grained emotion analysis in software engineering.

 ## Repository Structure

-- [scripts](scripts): Includes all scripts used for data analysis and visualization and a `requirements.txt` file that lists the libraries required to reproduce the project environment.
+- [scripts](scripts): A Jupyter notebook, containing example code that can be used to analyze the dataset (including the data used in the paper) and a `requirements.txt` file that lists what is required to reproduce the project environment.
 - [results](results): {ADD}.
 Also includes the full paper in pdf version.
 - [tool](tool): All scripts and requirements to replicate the web-based tool utilized to perform and collect the human labelling process.
 - [data](data): [dataset.json](data/dataset.json) with the complete dataset collected by the tool and detailed below.